 Added section 4.12.2.1.4 Determining the Amount of UCAP for an SCR Aggregation of Special Case Resources.
 Added section 4.12.2.2 Determining the Installed Capacity Equivalent of the Amount of UCAP Supplied.
 Added section 4.12.2.2.1 ICE for a Non-Generator Based Special Case Resource with a Provisional ACL.
 Added section 4.12.2.2.2 ICE for a Non-Generator Based Special Case Resource using the Average Coincident Load baseline.
 Added section 4.12.2.2.3 ICE for a Generator Based Special Case Resource.

+Section 4.12.2.3

+Added new section for Average Coincident Load.

+Section 4.12.2.4

+Added new section for Provisional Average Coincident Load.

+Section 4.12.2.5

+Added new section break for Changes to ACL.

+Section 4.12.2.6

+Added new section break for Use of Generation by a Special Case Resource.

+Section 4.12.2.7

+Added new section break for Testing of Special Case Resources.

+Section 4.12.2.8

-Section 4.12.2.3 Added new section for Average Coincident Load.
-Section 4.12.2.4 Added new section for Provisional Average Coincident Load.
-Section 4.12.2.5 Added new section break for Changes to ACL.
-Section 4.12.2.6 ➤ Added new section break for Use of Generation by a Special Case Resource.
-Section 4.12.2.7 Added new section break for Testing of Special Case Resources.
-Section 4.12.2.8 ➤ Added new section break for RIP Deficiency Determination. ➤ Revised APMD references to ACL and deficiency calculation on a Load Zone basis.
-Section 4.12.2.9 Added new section break for Reporting Partial Sales.
+Added new section break for RIP Deficiency Determination.
+Revised APMD references to ACL and deficiency calculation on a Load Zone basis.

+Section 4.12.2.9

+Added new section break for Reporting Partial Sales.

 Changed reference from Attachment J to relevant section.

+Section 4.12.2.10

-Section 4.12.2.10 ➤ Added new section break for Reporting SCR Performance Data.
-Attachment J, Section 3.3 removed.
+Added new section break for Reporting SCR Performance Data.

+Attachment J,

+Section 3.3 removed.
 Content has been incorporated into Section 4.12.2 and revised for ACL.

+Attachment K

-Attachment K Removed SCR workbook section.
+Removed SCR workbook section.
 SCR workbook is no longer used to report SCR data to the NYISO.
 References to data provided in the Demand Response Information System (DRIS) is identified throughout the ICAP Manual.

-44/24/2040 Section 4.3.3.4 6.17 11/24/2010 Section 4.3.3.4 6.17 11/24/2010 ➤ Added Change of Status reporting method in the Demand Response Information System (DRIS).
-6.17 11/24/2010 ➤ Added Change of Status reporting method in the Demand Response 6.17 11/24/2010 Added Change of Status reporting method in the Demand Response Information System (DRIS).
-Identified that resource status will be under review in specified 6.17 11/24/2010 Added Change of Status reporting method in the Demand Response Information System (DRIS).
+6.17 11/24/2010 Section 4.3.3.4

+Added Change of Status reporting method in the Demand Response Information System (DRIS).

 Identified that resource status will be under review in specified circumstances.

+Section 4.3.3.5

+Added reporting method for changes in Change of Status in DRIS.
+Revised rule so that resource status will be under review in specified circumstances.

+Section 4.12.2

+1 0000000 00000